Raphael-Boichot/Arduino-MegaBurner-V2/README.md

 SNES/SFC cartridge reproductions, talking to an Arduino Mega 2560 over serial.

-Starting from that original Java/Arduino codebase, with the help of Claude AI I:
+Starting from that original Java/Arduino codebase having a hell of dependancies (took me hours to compile it), with the help of
+Claude AI I:

 - **Translated the Java host application into Python** — a small,